Vilvoorde Renault Factory: The end of auto-assembly at Vilvoorde and the loi Renault

 The ending of auto-assembly at Vilvoorde in 1997 caused the loss of around 3,500 jobs, along with strikes, street protests and political disputes.
 Adverse publicity included a 1999 film by Jan Bucquoy entitled “Fermeture de l'usine Renault à Vilvoorde” (Closure of the Renault factory at Vilvoorde).
 In this fictional work Renault chairman Louis Schweitzer, who had taken a high-profile role in the plant closure, is kidnapped for purposes of blackmail, and later murdered.
-In real life Schweitzer remained unkidnapped and at the helm of Renault till 2005: he is still alive in 2018.
+In real life Schweitzer remained unkidnapped and at the helm of Renault till 2005 and passed away in 2025.

 The action led to a law being enacted in 1998 known as the loi Renault, dealing with necessary consultation procedures on mass redundancies.
 As a consequence, the term Procédure Renault is now in common usage by the Belgian media as a synonym for "redundancy consultation" or similar terms.

 Following the high-profile end to auto-production, the plant was modernised and is again functioning, but only for the production of car-components.
 Approximately 500 workers are employed in 2013.